Urpagin/SyncChat/README.md

 - [x] `/playing` slashcommand
 - [x] `/deaths` slashcommand
 - [x] Version check at start: checks this repo for newer releases
-- [ ] MC & Discord message format customizable in config
+- [x] MC & Discord message format customizable in config
+- [x] `/playing` message format customizable in config
+- [x] `/deaths` message format customizable in config
-- [ ] Send a Discord message when a player joins (configurable toggle)
+- [ ] Send a Discord message when a player joins (+ toggle in config)
-- [ ] Send a Discord message when a player exits (configurable toggle)
+- [ ] Send a Discord message when a player exits (+ toggle in config)
-- [ ] Send a Discord message when a player earns an achievement (configurable toggle)
+- [ ] Send a Discord message when a player earns an achievement (+ toggle in config)
+- [ ] Change Discord bot username + icon to use the in-game name and skin face
 - [ ] Update demo video
-- [ ] `/playing` message format customizable in config
-- [ ] `/deaths` message format customizable in config